Peri Peri Chicken

-I have been experimenting for a while now, trying to come up with a good and authentic-tasting peri peri sauce from scratch so as to make my home-made version of Nando's yummy spicy chicken and FINALLY I believe I have landed on the perfect combination.
-If you've had Nando's Chicken, then this recipe in my opinion comes very close to it.
-Plus since it is made entirely from scratch, it is both healthier and more convenient for those who have no access to the bottled Nando's Sauces/Marinades!
-This is definitely a must-try recipe!!
+I have been experimenting for a while now, trying to come up with a good and authentic-tasting peri peri sauce from scratch so as to make my home-made version of spicy Peri Peri chicken and FINALLY I believe I have landed on the perfect combination.
+If you like grilled chicken and love the spice, this is definitely a must-try recipe!!

 The word Peri Peri comes from the Swahili word Pili Pili which stands for pepper/spicy chilli.
 So this dish is normally most enjoyable spicy.
 But of course you can always adjust the amount of chilli to suit your personal taste.